 A regular tourist visa provides a single entry and is valid for 30 days.
 If you really enjoy Cambodia and want to stay longer, you can extend this visa for another month for $45 at the immigration office in Phnom Penh or any tourist office.

-You can also get an e-visa for $37.
-You’ll need to complete the form online at evisa.gov.kh and print it out.
+You can also get an e-visa for $36.
+You’ll need to complete the form online and print it out.
 You’ll need two copies—one for entry and one for departure.
 An e-visa can’t be extended.

 What’s There to Do in Cambodia?

 You’re probably wondering how many days you’ll need in Cambodia to see everything worth seeing?
-Sure, Cambodia is best known for its Angkor Wat temples and beaches, but there’s so much more than that.
+Sure, Cambodia is best known for its Angkor Wat temples and beaches, but there’s so much more to explore here.
 So, if you don’t want a rushed vacation, you should plan on staying for at least a couple of weeks.

 Here’s our bucket list of things to do in Cambodia: